I’m looking for 25 survey responses…

 • Furnished and decorated the room.

 Instead of using the room for an Airbnb, we moved my 80+ year old mother into the room for 3 years.
-The room started to be too much for her to care for, so we moved her into our smaller, back guest room, and proceeded to move forward with setting up the room as an Airbnb.
+The room started to be too much for her to care for, so we moved her into our smaller, back guest room, and relisted the room as an Airbnb.
+After one year of no activity, we decided to set the room up for our own personal use.
+I rearranged the room, and we replaced the 36” TV with a larger VIZIO TV and a Roku soundbar.
+We moved the smaller Roku TV up to the loft for our grandsons to watch when they visit.

 We aren’t just a market, we are Rustic Country Market Living.